-One of the finger-nailed beauties on the mesa is allegedly Ed Wood girl Dolores Fuller though I can never find her!
+One of the finger-nailed beauties on the mesa is allegedly Ed Wood girl Dolores Fuller though I can never find her.
 George Barrows is played by the same heroic guy who trudged all over Bronson canyon in a weighty gorilla suit and diving helmet for Robot Monster, made the same year!
+What a man.
 Lyle Talbot is even on hand as the doctor who tends the surviving couple and narrates.
 See it at least four times in one evening for proper effect, alternating with Spider Baby and Dr. Strangelove.
 Now we will all fly!

 Read my NIGHT OF THE GHOULS piece on Bright Lights